 This is essential for anyone, not only those on a plant-based diet.
 I get mine in multiple ways; I use B-12 spray, I get B-12 shots at my naturopath’s office, it’s included in my multivitamin, as well as in my iron supplement.

 3. MAGNESIUM —

 Essential nutrient most people are deficient in due to the fact that our soils are depleted.
 It’s in my Core Minerals, I have magnesium oil spray for my skin, and I also drink Natural Calm mixed with water before bed.
 I don’t do all these every day, but keep switching it up.
 Cacao Magic powder from Philosophie, that I use in my smoothies, desserts and parfaits is high in magnesium as well.
 There’s no fear of getting too much magnesium.
-When your stool gets soft you know you’re getting enough (a big plus for those suffering with constipation!).
+When your stool gets soft you know you’re getting enough (a big plus for those suffering from constipation!).